 The opinions in The Migrationist are exclusively that of the individual contributors and not that of their respective institutions, places of employment, or that of the editors.

 Amy R. Grenier has an M.A. in Migration Studies from the University of Sussex, a B.A. in History from Hollins University and is pursuing a J.D. as a Public Interest Law Scholar at Northeastern University School of Law in Boston, MA.
-Her migration interests relate to American policy, asylum, detention, and immigration history with a bit of gender issues threaded throughout.
-Before law school, she worked as a policy assistant for the American Immigration Council in Washington, D.C., where she wrote for Immigration Impact.
-She also interned for the United States Department of Justice (“DOJ”) Office of Immigration Litigation and the Department of Homeland Security Office of Policy and clerked at the DOJ Executive Office of Immigration Review (Arlington immigration court).
+Her migration interests relate to American policy, business immigration law, asylum, and immigration history with gender issues threaded throughout.
+Before law school, she worked for the American Immigration Council in Washington, D.C., where she wrote for Immigration Impact.
+During law school, she interned for the United States Department of Justice (“DOJ”) Office of Immigration Litigation and the Department of Homeland Security Office of Policy and clerked at the DOJ Executive Office of Immigration Review (Arlington immigration court).
 She currently clerks for a private business and family immigration firm.
 Amy graduates law school in May 2018 and is based in Boston, MA, although immigration may take her elsewhere.

 Read posts | Linked in | Twitter

 Lali Foster has an M.A. in Migration Studies from the University of Sussex and undergraduate degrees in Asian Studies and History from the Australian National University.
 She has worked for the International Organization for Migration (IOM) in Thailand and Myanmar, the Citizenship Foundation and Minority Rights Group International in the UK and Translators without Borders in Greece.
 Her migration interests are in civic participation, community inclusion and public discourse surrounding migration.
 Lali also loves to read and talk with people about migration related novels.
 She is currently based in Yangon.